 - Is the data scrubbed before sharing (Y/N)

 - Does the 3rd party comply with GDPR (Y/N)

 - Do you have a Data Processing Agreement with the 3rd party (Y/N)

 - Is the data transferred across international borders (Y/N and where)

 - Does the foreign country have adequate privacy protections (e.g. EU-US privacy shield)

 - When being transferred, is the data secure (e.g. PCI-DSS for credit card processing)

 - How long is the personal data held (e.g. 6 mths after service ended)

 - Can users access and control their data (e.g. update, export, delete)

-Now you have a complete view of the all the personal data you collect, use and share.
-At this stage it’s a good idea to decide what data you don’t need and minimize the personal data collection.
+Now you have a complete view of all the personal data you collect, use and share.
+At this stage, it’s a good idea to decide what data you don’t need and minimize the personal data collection.
 You should also review your data retention periods and decide how long you need or are permitted to keep customer information.
 There are strict rules around this and they vary depending on the type of information.
 Then put processes in place to regularly purge your databases of unused or outdated personal data.